ShaheenHossain/eagle-12.1/doc/webservices/upgrade.rst

 =========================

 This action asks the Upgrade Platform to skip the tests for your request.
-If you don't want Eagle ERP to test and validate the migration, you can bypass the testing stage and directly get the migrated dump.
+If you don't want Eagle to test and validate the migration, you can bypass the testing stage and directly get the migrated dump.

 The ``skip_test`` method
 ------------------------